-On February 27, 2020, the Company entered into a settlement agreement for a total of 1,443,000 consolidated Class "A" common shares at a price of HKD \$1.31 per share (post-consolidation) for gross proceeds of HKD 1,896,000 (CDN 324,000).
+On February 27, 2020, the Company entered into a settlement agreement for a total of 1,443,000 consolidated Class "A" common shares at a price of HK\$ 1.31 per share (post-consolidation) for gross proceeds of HK\$ 1,896,000 (CDN 324,000).
 On March 5, 2020, the Company completed the closing of this settlement agreement.
 This settlement agreement was entered into for settlement of trade payables with an independent third party.
-The entire amount of proceeds raised were used for settlement of trade payables of the Company.
-Nil proceed was unutilized and the proceeds used commensurate with the intended use as previously stated.

-On April 1, 2020, the Company and a company wholly owned by Mr. Kwok Ping Sun entered into a Subscription Agreement for convertible bonds ("CB") in an aggregate principal amount of HK\$72,000,000.
-With an initial conversion price of HK\$0.632 per share, a maximum of 113,924,051 new Class "A" common shares will be allotted and issued upon the full conversion of the CB.
+On April 1, 2020, the Company and a company wholly owned by Mr. Kwok Ping Sun entered into a Subscription Agreement for convertible bonds ("CB") in an aggregate principal amount of HK\$ 72,000,000.
+With an initial conversion price of HK\$ 0.632 per share, a maximum of 113,924,051 new Class "A" common shares will be allotted and issued upon the full conversion of the CB.
 The CB interest rate is 8% per annum and matures in two years.
-The Subscription has been approved by the independent shareholders at the Special General Meeting on 25 May 2020.
-The subscription was completed on 15 June 2020.
+The Subscription has been approved by the independent shareholders at the Special General Meeting on May 25, 2020.
+The subscription was completed on June 15, 2020.
 The entire proceeds will be used for financing general working capital and repayment of debts.
-Nil proceed was unutilized and the proceeds used commensurate with the intended use as previously stated.